The Girl in the Shack

 The Girl in the Shack is a 1914 American silent short film directed by Edward Morrissey and written by Anita Loos.
 The film starred Earle Foxe, Spottiswoode Aitken, and Mae Marsh.

+Motion Picture News noted, "The drama, though old in plot, is cleverly produced and pleasant.
+A wild frontier girl is the means of reforming a bandit, whom she later accepts as her husband."The Moving Picture World wrote, " Western love story with girl and badman, who reforms for love of her."